arqex/freezer/README.md

 Since the whole tree is updated, we can have the main app state in one single object and make the top level components re-render in a reactive way to changes that are made deep in the store hierarchy.

 **Freezer** is very influenced by the way that [Facebook's Immutable](https://github.com/facebook/immutable-js) handles immutabilty.
 It creates a new tree every time that a modification is required referencing the non modified nodes from the previous tree.
-Sharing node references among immutable objects saves memory and boost the performance on creating new immutables.
+Sharing node references among frozen objects saves memory and boost the performance on creating new frozens.

 Using immutability with React is great, because you don't need to make deep comparisons in order to know when to update a component:
 ```js